DataONEorg/dataone-web/content/learning/portals-tutorial.md

 The portal search feature has the following filters available:

-* **Search** : A general search feature that will return data packages with the entered term in the package metadata
+* **Search**: A general search feature that will return data packages with the entered term in the package metadata
-* **Creator** : We recommend searching by last names for more accurate results.
+* **Creator**: We recommend searching by last names for more accurate results.
-* **Project** : Returns data packages with the entered project listed in their metadata
 * **Publish Year:** Use either the sliding scale or enter start and end years manually
-* **Year of Data Coverage** : Searches for data packages with temporal coverages within the selected date range.
+* **Year of Data Coverage**: Searches for data packages with temporal coverages within the selected date range.
 As with the Publish Year search, use either the sliding scale or enter manually
+* **Identifier**: Searches for all or part of the DOI (digital object identifier) associated with the dataset
+* **Taxon**: Searches for any taxonomic rank specified by the submitter
-* **Location** : This filter will search within the data packages' geographic description field, meaning that you can search by both name or type of location (eg. United States or forest)
+* **Location**: This filter will search within the data packages' geographic description field, meaning that you can search by both name or type of location (eg. United States or forest)
-* **Interactive Map:** Use the interactive map on the right side of the page to zoom in or out to a specific region, the search list will filter as you move across the map.

 If you need assistance assembling portal data using a complex query, please contact the DataONE Support Team at support@dataone.org.